How to obtain training

 Everyone entering the beam area will need:

 - Controlled Access: Radiological workers who require entrance to enclosures under controlled access conditions will also need Controlled Access training.
 Here is the class page.
-This training must be taken in person the first time.
+This course must be retaken yearly.

 Some people may need: